-On this day 30 years ago (27 January 1990), one of the most important gatherings in acid house history took place, as more than 8,000 attended the Freedom to Party rally in London’s Trafalgar Square, to protest against the Entertainments (Increased Penalties) Bill, set to be introduced in March of that year.
+On 27 January 1990, one of the most important gatherings in acid house history took place, as more than 8,000 attended the Freedom to Party rally in London’s Trafalgar Square, to protest against the Entertainments (Increased Penalties) Bill, set to be introduced in March of that year.

 The Bill increased the penalties for those in breach of entertainment licences, with particular focus on the growing tide of acid house parties – a ‘scourge’ of the then-Thatcher government.

 As Luton MP, Graham Bright, describing the purpose of the Bill in March 1990, put it, “Having fun and protecting the right of young people to enjoy themselves are not what the acid house party cult is all about.
 It is about making money and exploiting a lucrative market for as long as possible.
 The cult is about taking money on occasion without even providing a party, and about operating at or beyond the boundaries of the law.

 “That is bad enough; but to endanger the safety of young people and of unfortunate nearby residents for the sake of one’s bank balance is callous and evil.”

 At the January rally, some of the biggest party organisers on the acid house scene converged – including Back To The Future, NRG, Biology and Sunrise – as well as representatives from record labels, pirate radio and the press.

 Those addressing the crowd including promoters Wayne Antony, Tony Colston-Hater, Dave Roberts and Jarvis Sandy, with Obsession FM broadcasting live from Trafalgar Square for the duration.

 As the flyer for the event put it, “Remember Biology?
 Remember NRG?
 Remember Sunrise?
 These parties could be no more if the government has its way.
 On March 9th, a new law is being proposed that will ban all parties.
 Only you can stop the government.